 Academics

-This program is embedded as part of the spring course titled Comparative Sustainability Education Policy in the US and Ecuador.
-Students will receive one grade for the full course in spring semester, and travel is REQUIRED as part of this program:
+This program is embedded as part of a spring course.
+Students will receive one grade for the full course in the spring semester, and travel is REQUIRED as part of this program:

-Course Description: This 4-credit collaborative online international learning (COIL) and community-based global learning (CBGL) program invites Cornell students to explore the complexities of education policy and practice in the United States and Ecuador with students and faculty from Universidad San Francisco de Quito as well as with teachers, administrators, and policy makers in both contexts.
-As part of the Jeb E. Brooks School’s Global Policy Exchange Lab Cornell students will work collaboratively with USFQ students to explore comparative education policy questions related to United Nations Sustainable Development Goal (SDG) 4: Quality Education.
+Course Description: Through this 4-credit collaborative online international learning (COIL) and community-based global learning (CBGL) program, Cornell students will explore the complexities of education policy in the United States and Ecuador with students and faculty from Universidad San Francisco de Quito (USFQ), the National University of Singapore (NUS), as well as with teachers, administrators, and policy makers in both contexts.
+As part of the Jeb E. Brooks School’s Global Policy Exchange Lab Cornell students will work collaboratively with USFQ and NUS students to explore comparative education policy questions related to United Nations Sustainable Development Goal (SDG) 4: Quality Education.
 Together, we’ll examine two of the seven outcome targets: elimination of all discrimination in education and education for sustainable development and global citizenship.

-Throughout the semester, students will work in teams of Cornell and USFQ students to address questions such as:
+Throughout the semester, students will work in teams of Cornell, USFQ, and NUS students to address questions such as:

 - How is sustainability education integrated into the Ecuadorian education system?
 What might US education policy makers learn from how Ecuadorian students learn about the rights of the environment?